fxu1024/fxu1024.github.io/docs/ds/cdswmigration.md

 ### 3.2 Install ECS Cluster

-- The ECS Cluster requires at least 3 master nodes for HA purpose, and no worker nodes are required, because the master nodes can also serve as worker nodes.
+- The ECS Cluster consists of 3 master nodes without any other worker nodes, because the master nodes can also serve as worker nodes.
 Please see [Installing ECS HA cluster](https://fxu1024.github.io/docs/ds/freshinstall/)

 ![](../../assets/images/ds/cdswmig08.png)